cosmos/governance/proposals/2020-11-stargate-upgrade/README.md

 ## Time of the Upgrade

 ------------
-We propose scheduling the Cosmoshub-3 to Cosmoshub-4 simulated upgrade for Thursday November 19th, 2021 at [0600 UTC]
+We propose scheduling the Cosmoshub-3 to Cosmoshub-4 simulated upgrade for Thursday Jan 28th, 2021 at 0600 UTC

 ## The git commit of Gaia that we are upgrading to

 ------------
-TBD
+`d974b27a8caf8cad3b06fbe4678871e4b0b69a51`

 ## What we're doing while voting is happening